Alaska & Yukon, The Golden Frontier. 20 days/19 nights. Start: Anchorage - End: Anchorage.

 From Tok, you travel south and enjoy the impressive nature of the Wrangell-St. Elias National Park, surrounded by rivers, gletjers and lakes.
 The Richardson Highway brings you to Valdez and along the way, the wonderful 'Worthington' gletsjer and the Keystone Canyon can not be missed.
 Lodging for the next two nights is planned in the Mountain Sky Hotel or similar.

-At Valdez, the terminus of the impressive Alaska Pipeline, you can visit the pipeline terminal.
+At Valdez, the terminus of the impressive Alaska Pipeline, you can visit (appointment to make) the pipeline terminal.
 There are many salmon farms around the city and in the interesting Valdez Museum you can learn more about the Exxon Valdez disaster and the 1964 earthquake.
 For the sporty types: kayaking and canoeing trips allow you to discover marine life up close.

 Today, you travel back to Glennallen and travel further to the wonderful Matanuska valley to Palmer and Wasilla.
 Along the way, you enjoy the impressive landscape woth high mountains, beautiful gletsjers, wide meadows filled with flowers and you can visi the Musk-Ox farm in Palmer and the Iditarod Visitor Center in Wasilla.
 Lodging.